oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 * `withMultiAdmin()` contract has multiple admins that can pause and unpause the contract.

-### Token Minter Combinator
+### Token Minter Combinators

-Minter combinator is optional and let you specify if the FA2 contract will be able mint and burn new tokens.
+Minter combinators are optional and let you specify whether the FA2 contract will be able to mint and burn new tokens.

 * `withNoMinter()` contract cannot mint or burn tokens.
 * `withMint()` contract can mint new tokens.